-As I mentioned in this post on plantain herb benefits, the simplest way to support wound healing is to pluck some fresh from your garden, chew it, and pop it onto a bee sting, scrape, etc. While lemon balm is a delight to chew, not everyone is a fan of spit poultice’s (including my kids).
+As I mentioned in this post on plantain herb benefits, the simplest way to support wound healing is to pluck some fresh herbs from your garden, chew them, and pop them onto a bee sting, scrape, etc. While lemon balm is a delight to chew, not everyone is a fan of spit poultices (including my kids and frankly, myself).

 With that in mind, here’s another way to make a poultice:

-Use a mortar and pestal or your food processor/blender, mix the fresh lemon balm leaves with just enough water to make a slurry.
+Using a mortar and pestle or your food processor/blender, mix the fresh lemon balm leaves with just enough water to make a slurry.

-Once the slurry is ready, place it on the affected area (if it is a sting, ensure there is no stinger left behind).
-Cover with cheesecloth and bind with gauze wrap to secure it in place.
+Once the slurry is ready, place it on the affected area.
+If it’s a sting, ensure there is no stinger left behind.
+Cover the area with cheesecloth and bind with gauze wrap to secure it in place.
 Leave the poultice on for 20-30 minutes.
 Refresh with a new poultice if desired, then clean the area.

 Culinary Uses of Lemon Balm